-The international trade in live plants is enormous, and this, coupled with dryer, milder springs enabling the caterpillars to survive as far north as Britain, means there was always a chance that some might get here by this route.
+The international trade in live plants is enormous.
+Dryer, milder springs enable the caterpillars to survive as far north as Britain so there was always a chance that some might get here by this route.
 Since the eggs are difficult to spot, it is not surprising that some could arrive without been seen, especially because they were not specifically prohibited and, therefore, would not have been subject to inspection for this pest.
 Unfortunately, once any eggs hatch there is a ready food source for the young caterpillars on the very trees on which they were imported.

-Are our import control measures and their enforcement up to the job?
+Are our import control measures and their enforcement working?

 Under various international agreements, and the EU Plant Health Directive, import controls generally only specifically target known pests that pose a significant threat to the health of plants and trees.
 There are requirements in place designed to ensure that all planting stock, from any source, is inspected before being moved in trade to ensure it is free of both listed pests and others which pose a threat.
 However, given the sheer volume of imported plants and trees, there is always a risk that some pests will be inadvertently overlooked during inspections.

 What criteria are used to formulate import controls?

 Import controls are generally formulated following a process called Pest Risk Analysis, which looks at the pest, its host plant, its country or countries of origin, and its potential for causing significant damage if introduced.
 If it meets the criteria it is listed as a 'quarantine' pest, and import controls are formulated accordingly.
 Our Forest Research agency has prepared a Pest Risk Analysis for oak processionary moth, and the outcome of the UK’s request to list it as a quarantine pest is awaited from the EU.

 What measures are available to stop further accidental introductions?